 TL-R John Robinson’s crew: W/O Sparling, F/O Wilson, F/S Angel, F/O Robinson, F/L Bullen, F/S Watson, W/O Vaughan.

 Graveley Control Tower

-During 1946 No.35 Squadron participated in a ‘Goodwill Tour‘ of the United States, later being transferred to RAF Stradishall, on 18th September 1946 due to Graveley’s closure After the War Graveley was put on care and maintenance in September 1945, and no more RAF units were based there, this Wartime Airfield was kept as a reserve for the next 12 years.
-During this time the Main runway was maintained in good condition and regularly used by De Haviland Vampire training Aircraft from Oakington for `circuits and bumps’.
+During 1946 No.35 Squadron participated in a ‘Goodwill Tour‘ of the United States, later being transferred to RAF Stradishall, on 18th September 1946 due to Graveley’s closure After the War Graveley was put on Care & Maintenance in September 1945, and no more RAF Units were based there, this Wartime Airfield was kept as a Reserve for the next 12 years.
+During this time the Main Runway was maintained in good condition and regularly used by De Haviland Vampire Training Aircraft from Oakington for `Circuits & Bumps’.
 Graveley was closed at the end of 1968 and was eventually reclaimed by Cotton Farm.
-The eastern end of the Main runway still survived in the late 90’s and a reduced perimeter track is used as a farm road.